chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-05-03-leverage-api-like-notion-with-cache/index.md

 Here’s all my code split by file.
 This is fully commented but if something is unclear, let me know!

 {{ expander "api-cache.js" }}
-{{ echo |> markdown }}This is the high-level abstraction described above which takes in methods to query the API (`info` + `data`), process `data`, and handle caching via `eleventy-fetch`'s `AssetCache` (I don’t use the `EleventyFetch` function directly because I’m not requesting a specific URL, but using a package that does the fetching behind the scenes).
-This should be able to work with any standard API, though if there’s no endpoint to grab `info`, it’s not super useful and you should just use `eleventy-fetch` as-is with a short-ish cache duration!{{ /echo }}
+This is the high-level abstraction described above which takes in methods to query the API (`info` + `data`), process `data`, and handle caching via `eleventy-fetch`'s `AssetCache` (I don’t use the `EleventyFetch` function directly because I’m not requesting a specific URL, but using a package that does the fetching behind the scenes).
+This should be able to work with any standard API, though if there’s no endpoint to grab `info`, it’s not super useful and you should just use `eleventy-fetch` as-is with a short-ish cache duration!

 ```js
 import { AssetCache } from '@11ty/eleventy-fetch';